-Jeremy Flood is a Film and Media major/Political Science minor who focuses on documentary film as a vehicle for political action.
+Jeremy Flood is a Film and Media/Political Science graduate from Colorado College who focuses on documentary film as a vehicle for political action.
 Jeremy worked as a volunteer for Boulder Food Rescue before becoming the Communications Coordinator for Colorado Springs Food Rescue.
-After CC, Jeremy will be moving to Denver to work with an organization called New Era Colorado that works on voter outreach and registration among millennial and minority populations.
 Originally he hails from Montclair, New Jersey but is a Coloradan at heart.

 Josh Lauer is a sophomore at Colorado College.
 Since making “In Training,” his love for film (and dogs) has only gotten bigger, and he hopes to major in film.
 Josh is also working to raise the profile of Esports in Colorado as co-chair of the college’s first-ever Esports club.
 He is from Colorado Springs, Colorado.

 |Mac Ross is a New York native who loves Colorado as much as she loves the city and loves drawing as much as she loves filmmaking.
 She’s graduating from Colorado College in 2015 as a Film and Media major.|